 Educational Consultants

 Educational consultants are very knowledgeable about different boarding schools and will explain things that you cannot read about on a school's website or school prospectus.
-For example, does it run a house system and if so what are the benefits; how many students are weekly boarders and is the school moving towards that; does it cater well to children who need learning support; will your child flourish academically there or drift to the bottom third of the academic group.
-Also, it is worth asking how the schools handled remote learning during the Covid-19 lockdown.
-Also make a point of visiting the school fairs when they are held (post Covid) as its a great way to chat to the schools which you have narrowed down.
+For example, does it run a house system?
+If so, what are the benefits?
+How many students are weekly boarders and is the school moving towards that?
+Does it cater well to children who need learning support?
+Will your child flourish academically there or drift to the bottom third of the academic group?
+Also, make a point of visiting the school fairs as it's a great way to chat to the schools which you have narrowed down.
 Two school consultants who specifically work with Cayman families include:

 Dorm & Day